 How do post-secondary mathematics students come to adopt ‘progmatics’ as an instrument for their own use?
 In other words, how do students learn to use programming for authentic pure or applied mathematical investigations?

 Is the adoption sustained over time; and if so, how?

-- And how do instructors create a learning environment to support students’ adoption of ‘progmatics’?
+And how do instructors create a learning environment to support students’ adoption of ‘progmatics’?

-We use a mixed-method, iterative and case study design to document and analyze undergraduates’ learning of ‘progmatics’, their use of ‘progmatics’ beyond course requirements, and the ways teachers support undergraduates’ ‘progmatics’ learning.
+We use a mixed-method, iterative and case study design to document and analyze undergraduates’ learning of ‘progmatics’, their use of ‘progmatics’ beyond course requirements, and the ways instructors support undergraduates’ ‘progmatics’ learning.
 Our research participants include mathematics majors and future mathematics teachers enrolled in the Mathematics Integrated with Computers and Applications (MICA) I, II, and III courses at Brock University, along with course instructors and teaching assistants.
 Data collected yearly from students includes lab session reflections, ‘progmatics’ projects together with reflective journals, interviews, and questionnaires.
 Data from instructors and teaching assistants consists of interviews, lab session field notes, and course materials.

 Our study contributes to the knowledge of how post-secondary students learn to use ‘progmatics’ — a contemporary way of doing and applying mathematics needed in STEM — and to the advancement of post-secondary mathematics/STEM education knowledge.
 It also provides mathematics departments with a flexible teaching model to implement ‘progmatics’ in post-secondary programs.